dwarning/OpenVAF/README.md

 Unpack the sources.
 This creates directory `llvm-project-llvmorg-16.0.6`.
 Create a directory named `build` in parallel.

 Start Visual Studio x64 native command prompt.
 Run CMake, using nmake as build system (default).
-Alternativ Ninja build system is possible by given switch `-G ninja'.
+Alternativ Ninja build system is possible by given switch `-G ninja`.
 Replace `c:\llvm` with the path where you want your LLVM and Clang binaries and libraries to be installed.
 ```
 cmake -S llvm-project-llvmorg-16.0.6\llvm -B build -DCMAKE_INSTALL_PREFIX=C:\LLVM -DCMAKE_BUILD_TYPE=Release -DLLVM_TARGETS_TO_BUILD="X86;ARM;AArch64" -DLLVM_ENABLE_PROJECTS="llvm;clang"